gofer-engine/gofer-engine.github.io/developing-interface-channels-in-oop.md

 ### ack

-Call the `ack` method to reply back an HL7 acknowledgement.
+Call the `ack` method to reply back an HL7 acknowledgment.
 See [Acknowledge Config](./channel-workflows/ack.md)

 ```typescript
 // definition